pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 #### How to change the font that is used

-You can switch to the ROM font by specifying the following options to the compile line:
+On the MSX you can switch to the ROM font by specifying the following options to the compile line:

     -pragma-define:ansifont=7359 -pragma-define:ansifont_is_packed=0 -pragma-define:ansicolumns=32